 Use firewalls, antivirus software and spyware blockers.
 By having these basic computer protection tools, you can significantly reduce your vulnerability to cyber attacks and fraud.
 Operating systems these days usually have many of these already included, but you need to check to which extent.
 Also make sure you have the latest security patches on your computer.

 Do Not Use Public Computers for Online Banking

 This is never a good idea.
 Even if you make sure no one can see your screen and you remember to log off completely, an experienced fraudster can find ways to record your activities.
-You should also avoid making transactions over public Wi-Fi.
+You should also avoid making transactions over public Wi-Fi (be specially aware of DNS poisoning too).
 Someone might be secretly recording your keystrokes or otherwise intercepting whatever you type in the computer.

 Report Lost Credit Cards Immediately

 Act quickly and prevent fraud before it happens.
 Do not hesitate.
 As soon as you notice that your card is missing, call the bank to close your current credit card and have a new card sent to you.

 First take a look at the ATM itself and make sure it’s not been altered in any way.
 A skimmer could be placed over the ATM card slots to steal your account information.
 If the ATM card slot looks strange, do not use it.

 In the event that all is fine, proceed and keep an eye on the people around you.
 Make sure that no one is standing too close.
 Use the domed mirror to watch what is happening behind the ATM.
 Be sure to keep your PIN secret and complete your transaction before you leave the machine.
 If there is anything suspicious, finish your transaction and leave immediately.